2000 Tampa Bay Devil Rays season

 The 2000 Tampa Bay Devil Rays season was their third since the franchise was created.
-They finished last in the AL East division with a record of 69–92.
+They finished last in the American League East with a record of 69–92.
 Their manager was Larry Rothschild, who entered his third year with the club.
-This season is sometimes referred to as the "Hit Show" because the club signed several big-name sluggers in hopes of the team putting up better offensive numbers.
+This season is sometimes referred to by rays' fans as the "Hit Show" because the club signed several big-name sluggers in hopes of the team putting up better offensive numbers.